davidealanis/DEAR-PORTFOLIO/index.md

 ---

 # 🌬️ WindDA - Wind Data Analysis
-🚀 Analyze wind speed data and visualize Weibull distributions with this web app.
+🚀 Analyze wind speed data and visualize wind histogram, diurnal profile and Weibull distributions with this web app.

 🔗 **[Launch the App](https://windda-tgrqwip3bvb9rnvlodrhxf.streamlit.app/)**

 ## 📌 Features
-- Weibull distribution fitting
+- Wind speed histogram
-- Wind speed histograms
+- Wind diurnal profile
-- Interactive plots
+- Weibull distribution

 ## 📷 App
 ![WindDA App](screenshot.PNG)

 ## 🛠️ How to Use
-1. Upload your wind speed dataset 📊
+1. Upload your wind speed dataset in cvs format or select to use sample data📊
-2. View Weibull parameters ⚙
+2. Sample data is NREL data
-3. Analyze wind energy potential 🌍
+3. View graphs of speed histogram, diurnal profile and weibull distribution ⚙
 ---